michelle-miller/conversation/tutorial-car-dashboard.md

 1. Click the **Close** ![Close arrow](images/close_arrow.png) icon to finish adding the `#turn_on` intent.

-You now have four intents, the `#turn_on` intent that you just added, and the `#General_Greetings`, `#General_Endings`, and `#Customer_Care_Contact_Us` intents that were added in the *Getting started tutorial* that you completed as a prerequisite step.
+You now have four intents: the `#turn_on` intent that you just added, and the `#General_Greetings`, `#General_Endings`, and `#Customer_Care_Contact_Us` intents that were added in the *Getting started tutorial* that you completed as a prerequisite step.
 Each intent has a set of example utterances that help train Watson to recognize the intents in user input.

 ## Step 2: Add entities
 {: #entities}